 James McNeil, Head, Department of Physics, Colorado School of Mines, Golden, CO 80401; Phone: 303-273-3844; Email: jamcneil@mines.edu.
+Pictures from Colorado School of Mines

 I. CASE STUDY: Grove City College

 Medium-sized undergraduate college with 2,300 students affiliated with the Presbyterian Church.
 High admission standards and a reputation for offering students a challenging curriculum and keeping fees low.
 There is no faculty tenure and the college does not accept government funds.